 A breakup is not the same as the death of your partner, a vehicle accident in which there were only material losses is not the same as one in which there were serious injuries.

-Emotions will be the protagonists in crises, and it is also in these moments when we will sincerely understand how powerful they are and how they define us.
-When you go through a crisis, you will experience emotional reactions such as shock and an overwhelming feeling where you may not believe what just happened to you.
+Emotions will be the protagonists in crises.
+It is also in these moments when we will sincerely understand how powerful they are and how they define us.
+When you go through a crisis, you will experience emotional reactions.
+They ca be shock and an overwhelming feeling where you may not believe what just happened to you.

 Reactions can also include emotions such as anger or irritability for having witnessed the event.
 The pain will be inevitable, as is the guilt for not having been able to do more.
 The emotions will be there throughout the recovery process, and when it comes to very serious events, these emotions will return on the anniversaries of the events.